HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking whether package 'wateRmelon' can be installed ...
+*   checking whether package ‘wateRmelon’ can be installed ...
 WARNING
     ```
     Found the following significant warnings:
       Note: possible error in 'preprocessIlluminaMethylation(path2data = path2data, ': unused arguments (path2data = path2data, path2controlData = path2controlData, projectName = projectName)
-    See '/home/hb/repositories/matrixStats/revdep/checks/wateRmelon/new/wateRmelon.Rcheck/00install.out' for details.
+    See ‘/wynton/home/cbi/hb/repositories/matrixStats/revdep/checks/wateRmelon/new/wateRmelon.Rcheck/00install.out’ for details.
-    Information on the location(s) of code generating the 'Note's can be
+    Information on the location(s) of code generating the ‘Note’s can be
     obtained by re-running with environment variable R_KEEP_PKG_SOURCE set
-    to 'yes'.
+    to ‘yes’.
     ```

 *   checking package dependencies ...
 NOTE